STORYMIRROR

 "Of course!"
 Her mother said happily.

+Shuli and her mother spent the day training.
+They practiced using knives and sticks against each other.
+At first Shuli was scared that her mom would beat her up but she was surprised that she was actually pretty good.
+Her mother taught her how to defend herself.
+She used her elbows and knees, and even grabbed the knife from Shuli's hand.
+The best part was that Shuli realized that her mother was a lot stronger than she looked.
+She was strong enough to throw a grown man across the room.
+After practice, Shuli and her mother went back to their house.
+They ate dinner together and then went to bed.
 The next morning Shuli woke up early and went outside to watch the sunrise.
 She was looking up at the sky when suddenly she smelled something.
 She smelled blood.
+She was wounded severely.
 She ran to wake her mother up but she was lying on the floor not able to breathe.
 She was dead.
 Shuli screamed until she lost consciousness.
 When she woke up she was in a room.
 She took off the bandage from her forehead and looked at it closely.
-While she was lying down she noticed that the room smelled fresh, she had noticed she was in the local hospital.
-Shuli had been brought there after she was stabbed by those men.
+While she was lying down she noticed that the room smelled more fresh, she had noticed she was in the local hospital.
+Shuli had been brought here after she was stabbed by those men.

 "Who are you?"
 Shuli asked.

-"My mommy died, and now I'm all alone," Shuli said sadly.
+"My mommy died, and now I'm all alone."
+Shuli said sadly.

 Doctor Amira sighed and said, "I'm so sorry, we tried to save her but it was too late."